robert-kratz/google-maps-scraper/README.md

 npx google-maps-scraper "restaurants in New York"
 ```

-This will create a `output` directory with the search results.
-Each search result will be saved in a separate file in the `output` directory.
+This will start a search for `restaurants in New York` and save the results in a file in the current directory.
+The file will be named `restaurants-in-new-york.csv`.

 | NAME                   | TYPE                     | STAR RATING | ADDRESS                                                 | PHONE           | WEBSITE                                                                                                                                                                                                                               | SCRAPED AT               | EMAIL | CONTACTED | URL                                                                                                                                                                                                                                             |
 | ---------------------- | ------------------------ | ----------- | ------------------------------------------------------- | --------------- | ------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------- | ------------------------ | ----- | --------- | ----------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------- |